The story behind Camilla’s diamond necklace for the coronation

 The robe has a long train and was originally made for Queen Elizabeth for her own coronation more than 70 years ago.

-At the end of the service, Camilla will change into her new purple velvet Robe of Estate, embroidered with gold motifs of 24 flowers.
+At the end of the service, Camilla changed into her new purple velvet Robe of Estate, embroidered with gold motifs of 24 flowers.

 Join our commenting forum